ruff-lang/specification/specification.md

 => "received: hello"
    "received: hello again!"
-   nil
 ```

-Note that using `define` will create a queue in the global scope and will not be garbage collected.
+Note that using `define` will create a queue in the global scope of the module or file and will not be garbage collected.
 Using `let` will clean up the queue resources once that bound variable is no longer referenced.

 ### Modules